Our Denomination and Local Churches:

 MCC South Gulf Coast Network of Churches (our network):

-Metropolitan Community Church of Baton Rouge - Our sister church located in Baton Rouge Louisiana.
+Metropolitan Community Church of Corpus Christi - Our sister church located in Corpus Christi, Texas.

-Metropolitan Community Church of Corpus Christi - Our sister church located in Corpus Christi Texas.
+Resurrection Metropolitan Community Church - Our sister church located in Houston, Texas.

-Resurrection Metropolitan Community Church - Our sister church located in Houston Texas.
+Metropolitan Community Church of Baton Rouge - Our sister church located in Baton Rouge, Louisiana.

 New Orleans is an incredible city, replete with a long and interesting history, a diverse culture, and a pervasive willingness among many of its citizens to give love and support wherever it is needed most.
 Check out the pages linked from this page to learn more about the organizations, charities, and agencies that support both the LGBTQ community and the community at large.